 As parents, our hearts are broken for Grace’s family.
 To lose a child is unimaginable.

 Yet, as a parent of a child with epilepsy we can imagine it.
 Because many of us have come close.
 We’ve watched a child turn blue or lie unresponsive.
 We try not to imagine it, but we do.

 And we know that what Grace’s family is going through could’ve been any of us.
-SUDEP-Sudden Unexplained Death in Epilepsy looms in the back of all of our minds.
+SUDEP-Sudden Unexpected Death in Epilepsy looms in the back of all of our minds.

 Being responsible for a child who has seizures is difficult.
 There is always some level of fear.
 For me, the idea of letting our daughter out of our sight seemed impossible.

 Then one day my friend told me about Sunny days Camp—a camp for children with epilepsy.
 I hesitated, because that’s what fear does; the same fear that threatened to rob my child of the life experiences she deserves.

 Summer camp is an experience that every child should have if they want it.
 And Avery wanted it.
 So this summer my husband and I signed her up for five weeks of Sunny days Camp—out of our sight and completely in the hands of strangers.
 Honestly, we were a bit of wreck.